-Any student possessing a firearm on school premises, on a school bus, traveling to or from school, or at a school-sponsored event will be immediately referred for expulsion, with the duration of expulsion to be for a period of time of not less than one calendar year from the date of the violation.
-The Superintendent of Schools may modify the expulsion requirement on a case-by-case basis, and recommend such a modification to the Board.
-The Superintendent will, as part of his recommendation, explain to the Board the circumstances which justify the modification.
-If the Superintendent does not recommend a modification of the expulsion requirement, the Board shall impose an expulsion of a least one calendar year.
-For the purpose of this policy, "Firearm" shall be defined as any device which will, or is designed to or can be easily converted to, shoot a bullet, shell, pellet, or other projectile of any sort by the action of an explosive, or any bomb, grenade, missile, rocket, or similar device.
-This definition shall also include parts and accessories for such devices such as mufflers or silencers, but shall not include devices which are regulated under the fireworks policy of the Board of Education.
+Any student possessing a firearm on school premises, on a school bus, traveling to or from school, or at a school-sponsored event will be immediately referred for expulsion, with the duration of expulsion to be for a period of time of not less than one (1) calendar year from the date of the violation.
+The Superintendent or designee may modify the expulsion requirement on a case-by-case basis, and recommend such a modification to the Board.
+The Superintendent or designee will, as part of his/her recommendation, explain to the Board the circumstances which justify the modification.
+If the Superintendent or designee does not recommend a modification of the expulsion requirement, the Board shall impose an expulsion of at least one (1) calendar year.